-This work describes the state-of-the-art in identifying non-coding drivers, but there is still more to do.
-To understand the directions for improvement, it is worthwhile to briefly review the non-coding annotation process and its interplay with power calculations (Figure).
-Currently, the majority of non-coding elements are fairly large in size due to the way they are determined from processing noisy functional genomics signals (e.g. 1-kb-sized peak calls).
-However, their actual functional territory maybe considerably smaller, and aggregating mutation recurrence across over-sized regions can dilute the true signal of positive selection and hinder driver identification.
+The work of Rheinbay et. al. describes the state-of-the-art in identifying non-coding drivers, but there is still more to do.
+To understand possible directions for improvement, it is worthwhile to briefly review the non-coding annotation process and its effect on power calculations (Figure).
+Currently, the majority of annotated non-coding elements are fairly large in size, because they result from processing of noisy functional genomic signals (e.g. 1-kb-sized peak calls).
+However, their actual functional territories maybe considerably smaller than annotated.
+Aggregating mutation recurrence across over-sized regions can dilute the true signal of positive selection and hinder driver identification.
 Power calculations show that restricting annotation to smaller functionally relevant blocks enhances power.
-Moreover, both coding and non-coding elements (e.g. genes and their regulatory structures) comprise of discontinuous block of functional territories (and this discontinuous nature becomes more apparent as the functional blocks shrink).
-These connections are well understood for coding regions, where multiple exons can be clearly linked through splice junctions.
-In contrast, we lack such clear non-coding connections.
-For instance, a gene can be connected to multiple promoters and enhancers, and one enhancer and affect multiple genes.
-One approach to better define non-coding functional territories is to use conservation.
+Related to power and to the size of functional elements, both coding and non-coding elements (e.g. genes and their regulatory structures) may span multiple discontinuous blocks of functional territories.
+This discontinuous nature becomes more apparent as the functional block size shrinks.
+The connections between functional blocks are well understood for coding regions, where multiple exons can be clearly linked through splice junctions.
+In contrast, we lack such clear understanding of connections for non-coding regions.
+For instance, a gene can be connected to multiple promoters and enhancers, and one enhancer can affect multiple genes.
+Non-coding functional territories can be better defined through use conservation.
 Conserved regions can be regulatory motifs (such as TF binding motifs) and, more generally, ultra-conserved and ultrasensitive sites.

-After defining the functional territory of an individual non-coding element, the next step involves mutation burden testing over many elements.
-Lack of specificity in non-coding annotation will increase the multiple-testing burden, which will decrease driver detection power.
-One can increase specificity through removing as much false positives as possible in the annotation set.
-Thus, overall the best annotation for increasing power for driver detection is non-intuitively not an annotation of every base in the genome.
-Rather it is a compact and highly accurate annotation set with as few elements as possible, where each element corresponds closely to an underlying functional territory, which potentially links discontinuous functional regions in the non-coding genome.
+After defining the functional territory of individual non-coding elements, the next step in driver identification involves mutation burden testing over many elements.
+Lack of specificity in non-coding annotations will increase multiple-testing burden, which will decrease driver detection power.
+Specificity can be increased by removal of as many false positives as possible within the annotation set.
+Thus, the best annotation for increasing power for driver detection is not an annotation of every base in the genome.
+Rather it is a compact and highly accurate annotation set with as few elements as necessary, where each element corresponds closely to an underlying functional territory, and where discontinuous functional regions in the non-coding genome are linked together.

-An additional difficulty with non-coding mutations is evaluating their functional impact.
-Currently, it is unclear whether substitution of each nucleotide in a regulatory region has an equal functional impact.
-We can see this for certain among well characterized situations in TF binding sites, e.g. some non-coding mutations are considered more disruptive if they break an existing TF motif or generate a new binding motif7.
-Nonetheless, better metrics of functional impact are needed over the whole genome to find the non-coding equivalent of synonymous, nonsynonymous and loss-of-function mutations.
-Finally, the power to detect drivers in non-coding regions is dependent on the uniformity of the underlying background mutation rate.
-However, this is far from uniform across wide expanses of the genome and is known to co-vary in a complex way with various genomic and epigenomic signals (chromatin state, transcriptional activity and replication timing)8.
+Even with a well-defined annotation set, it is still difficult to evaluate the functional impact of non-coding mutations affecting annotated regulatory regions.
+Currently, it is unclear whether all nucleotides in a regulatory region have equal functional impact when mutated.
+We can see this most clearly for well characterized TF binding sites, where some non-coding mutations are considered more disruptive if they break an existing TF motif or generate a new binding motif7.
+Better metrics of functional impact are needed over the whole genome to find the non-coding equivalents of synonymous, nonsynonymous and loss-of-function mutations.
+The power to detect drivers in non-coding regions is also dependent on an underlying background mutation rate that varies across the genome according to complex genomic and epigenomic signals (chromatin state, transcriptional activity and replication timing)8.